CESNET/libyang/README.md

 If you are interested in future plans announcements, please subscribe to the [Future Plans issue](https://github.com/CESNET/libyang/issues/880).

+## Migration from libyang version 1 or older

+Look into the documentation and the section `Transition Manual`.
+That should help with basic migration and the ability to compile a project.
+But to actually make use of the new features, it is required to read through the whole documentation and the API.

 ## Provided Features

 * Parsing (and validating) schemas in YANG format.